ppc64le/capi-rowcache/README.md

-# CAPI-RowCache
+# Overview of CAPI-RowCache

 This project extends the RowCache of Apache Cassandra with CAPI-Flash.
 All of the cached data are stored in large flash devices through a high-throughput low-latency FPGA-based accelerator, [CAPI-Flash](https://www.ibm.com/power/solutions/bigdata-analytics-data-engine-nosql).
 CAPI-RowCache is a plug-in jar to Apache Cassandra.
-On a POWER Linux machine with CAPI-Flash installed, CAPI-RowCache is enabled by placing [capi-rowcache.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capi-rowcache.jar) and associated [capiblock.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capiblock.jar) to Cassandra's `lib/` directory and by specifying necessary properties to the JVM.
+On a POWER Linux machine with CAPI-Flash installed, CAPI-RowCache is enabled by placing [capi-rowcache.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capi-rowcache.jar) and associated [capiblock.jar](https://github.com/hhorii/capi-rowcache/releases/download/v0.1/capiblock.jar) to Cassandra's `lib` directory and by specifying necessary properties to the JVM.

 ## CAPI-Flash (also known as IBM Data Engine for NoSQL)

 CAPI-Flash provides high-throughput low-latency access to flash storage.
-With the help of POWER8's [CAPI](http://www-304.ibm.com/webapp/set2/sas/f/capi/home.html) (Coherent Accelerator Processor Interface) capability, a CAPI-Flash card directly accesses the memory POWER8 processors use.
-This desing simplifies and optimizes the data exchanges between the memory and flash storage.
+With the help of POWER8's [CAPI](http://www-304.ibm.com/webapp/set2/sas/f/capi/home.html) (Coherent Accelerator Processor Interface) capability, a CAPI-Flash card directly accesses the main memory POWER8 processors are using.
+This design simplifies and optimizes the data exchanges between the main memory and flash storage.
 CAPI-Flash doesn't require processing in OS.
 No OS intervention reduces overheads to access the flash storage.

 > IBM Data Engine for NoSQL is an integrated platform for large and fast growing NoSQL data stores.
 It builds on the CAPI capability of POWER8 systems and provides super-fast access to large flash storage capacity.
 It delivers high speed access to both RAM and flash storage which can result in significantly lower cost, and higher workload density for NoSQL deployments than a standard RAM-based system.
 The solution offers superior performance and price-performance to scale out x86 server deployments that are either limited in available memory per server or have flash memory with limited data access latency.
 > -- [IBM Data Engine for NoSQL](https://www.ibm.com/power/solutions/bigdata-analytics-data-engine-nosql)

+## CAPI-RowCache for Apache Cassandra

+[Apache Cassandra](http://cassandra.apache.org) is an open source, non-relational, horizontally scalable, distributed database management system.
+When serving thousands of read operations per second per node, Cassandra is typically bottlenecked by disk I/O. The read path of Cassandra can include an in-memory cache, called RowCache, but when the cache misses, Cassandra must read the data from disks.
+These disk I/O activities suffer from high latency.
+Even if flash SSDs are used instead of spinning disks, there still remains overhead in the file system and the device driver.

 ## Download